Sirrah91/Asteroid-spectra/README.md

 Used dataset and their metadata are stored in ./Datasets/.
 Mineral and elemental analytical data used as input during training, validation, and testing are in **combined-denoised-norm.npz**.
 Taxonomy data are in **asteroid_spectra-reduced-denoised-norm.npz**.
 The relevant metadata and detailed mineral and chemical analyses used to derive training input analytical data are stored in table **Sample_Catalogue.xlsx**.
 See the corresponding README.md for more details.

-For any questions or comments, contact me at david.korda@helsinki.fi.
+For any questions or comments, contact me at david.korda@asu.cas.cz.